 Application Deadline and Award Notification

-The BAI is currently accepting applications for public presentations taking place during the 2018-19 academic year.
-The Spring 2018 funding cycle has closed.
-Award notifications will be made in mid-April 2018.
-For Fall 2018 semester awards, funds must be expended by December 15, 2018.
-For Spring 2019 semester awards, funds must be expended by May 15, 2019.
+The BAI is currently accepting applications for public presentations taking place during spring 2019 of the 2018-19 academic year.
+The fall 2018 funding cycle opens September 4, 2018 and closes October 14, 2018 at 11:59 pm.
+Award notifications will be made in mid-November 2018 and funds must be expended by mid-May 2019.
 Requests for a one-time extension will be reviewed on an individual basis and must be submitted by December 1, 2018 for a fall semester award and May 1, 2019 for a spring semester award.

 Within 30 days of the conclusion of the award period, grant recipients must complete the required final report form, which asks grant recipients to describe the work accomplished and reflect on both successful outcomes and challenges.
 In addition, final reports must include photo, video or other documentation for BAI promotional purposes and inclusion in the BAI archive.
 Provided images must conform to Brown’s Image Use Policy.